Diagnosing chaos with projected ensembles of process tensors: Results

-From the results presented above, Markovianity appears to be a property that generically occurs in chaotic systems; however, as previously discussed, it is not a unique feature of chaotic dynamics and may occur in non-chaotic systems.
+From the results presented above, Markovianity and memorylessness appears to generically occur in chaotic systems after equilibration timescales.
+As previously discussed, Markovianity is not a unique features of chaotic dynamics and may occur in non-chaotic systems.
 This result appears to contradict the previously studied behavior of another probe of temporal correlations called the temporal entanglement~\cite{sim_complex_Filippov_19,PhysRevResearch.6.033021, boucomas2024, lerose_overcoming_2023}.
 This quantity is associated with the complexity of process tensor methods used for simulating local dynamics interacting with complex environments.
 It has been shown that temporal entanglement has distinctive scaling behavior in time for free, interacting integrable, and chaotic models: area-law~\cite{Lerose2021}, logarithmic~\cite{Giudice2022}, and volume-law~\cite{PhysRevX.13.041008}, respectively.
-Here, our results indicate that chaotic models appear Markovian, but temporal entanglement shows extensive growth for chaotic models.
-We leave the resolution of this apparent contradiction for future work.
+Here, our results indicate that chaotic models appear Markovian, whereas temporal entanglement shows extensive growth for chaotic models.
+We attribute this difference to the large time $\delta t$ between interventions that we consider, as compared to the small or infinitesimal timestep of Trotterised or Floquet circuit time evolution studied in previous works~\cite{sim_complex_Filippov_19,Lerose2021,Giudice2022, lerose_overcoming_2023,PhysRevX.13.041008,PhysRevResearch.6.033021,boucomas2024}.
+This is consistent with the expectation that highly complex time evolution on short timescales is associated with emergent Markovianity on longer timescales~\cite{odonovan2024,Strasberg_2023}.
+However, we leave a careful investigation of this connection to future work.

 In the next section, we will numerically compute the spatiotemporal entanglement, an extension to the quantum dynamical entropy, which is expected to be a more refined probe of chaos in many-body systems and is known to be able to distinguish Lindblad-Bernoulli dynamics from chaotic dynamics~\cite{dowling_operational_2023}.